-(1a) Transportation Benefits
+(2a) Transportation Benefits

-Describe the ways in which the proposed FD/Construction project will address the potential of successfully executing these transportation benefits in a cost-effective manner:
+Describe the transportation benefits that will result from the proposed FD/Construction project and how they will be achieved in a cost-effective manner, including addressing:

-- Supporting the development of intercity high-speed rail service; - Generating improvements to existing high-speed and intercity passenger rail service, as reflected by estimated increases in ridership (as measured in passenger-miles), increases in operational reliability (as measured in reductions in delays), reductions in trip times, additional service frequencies to meet anticipated or existing demand, and other related factors; - Generating cross-modal benefits, including anticipated favorable impacts on air or highway traffic congestion, capacity, or safety, and cost avoidance or deferral of planned investments in aviation and highway systems; - Creating an integrated high-speed and intercity passenger rail network, including integration with existing intercity passenger rail services, allowance for and support of future network expansion, and promotion of technical interoperability and standardization (including standardizing operations, equipment, and signaling); - Encouragement of intermodal connectivity and integration through provision of direct, efficient transfers among intercity transportation and local transit networks at train stations, including connections at airports, bus terminals, subway stations, ferry ports, and other modes of transportation; - Enhancing intercity travel options; - Ensuring a state of good repair of key intercity passenger rail assets; - Promoting standardized rolling stock, signaling, communications, and power equipment; - Improved freight or commuter rail operations, in relation to proportional cost-sharing (including donated property) by those other benefiting rail users; - Equitable financial participation in the project's financing, including, but not limited to, consideration of donated property interests or services; financial contributions by freight and commuter rail carriers commensurate with the benefit expected to their operations; and financial commitments from host railroads, non-Federal governmental entities, nongovernmental entities, and others; - Encouragement of the implementation of positive train control (PTC) technologies (with the understanding that 49 U.S.C.
+- Generating improvements to existing high-speed and intercity passenger rail service, as reflected by estimated increases in ridership, increases in operational reliability, reductions in trip times, additional service frequencies to meet anticipated or existing demand, and other related factors; - Generating cross-modal benefits, including anticipated favorable impacts on air or highway traffic congestion, capacity, or safety, and cost avoidance or deferral of planned investments in aviation and highway systems; - Creating an integrated high-speed and intercity passenger rail network; - Encouragement of intermodal connectivity and integration, including a focus on convenient connection to local transit and street networks, as well as coordination with local land use and station area development; - Ensuring a state of good repair of key intercity passenger rail assets; - Promoting standardized rolling stock, signaling, communications, and power equipment; - Improved freight or commuter rail operations, in relation to proportional cost-sharing (including donated property) by those other benefiting rail users; - Equitable financial participation from benefiting entities in the project's financing; - Encouragement of the implementation of positive train control (PTC) technologies (with the understanding that 49 U.S.C.
 20147 requires all Class I railroads and entities that provide regularly scheduled intercity or commuter rail passenger services to fully institute interoperable PTC systems by December 31, 2015); and - Incorporating private investment in the financing of capital projects or service operations.

 This project has many benefits as the corridor is already a designated high-speed rail corridor (see attached US map).
 The Missouri River Runner Amtrak service has four trains per day connecting to large metro areas.
 There is no commuter rail service.
 This is a busy freight corridor - one of Union Pacific's major coal and intermodal corridors that ranges from 30-56 freight trains per day.
-Passenger numbers were up by 10% from FY 2008 to 2009, and by nearly the same number in FY2010.
+Passenger numbers were up by 10 percent from fiscal year 2008 to 2009, and by nearly the same number in fiscal year 2010, and those trends continued into fiscal year 2011.

 This universal crossover will be used extensively by freight trains and will greatly help sort out trains heading in or out of the St. Louis area and the Jefferson City yard.